5 JavaScript Priority Levels and How to Use Them

 1. Render-Critical Scripts

-These are the most disruptive scripts, as they directly impact how the page is displayed.
-Without them, the layout may break or appear drastically different from its intended design.
+These scripts directly change the layout of the page.
+Without them, the page looks completely different from its intended design.
 Examples include scripts for sliders or A/B testing frameworks that alter the layout early in the loading process.

-The problem with these types of script is that they can not be deferred or delayed.
-Any delay will cause the website lay-out to shift causing a poor UX and the Core Web Vitals to fail.
+The problem with these scripts is that they cannot be deferred or delayed.
+Any delay will cause the website layout to shift causing a poor UX and the Core Web Vitals to fail.

 <!DOCTYPE html>